Requiem for a dream

 Themes: Addiction, Isolation and Loneliness, Loss and Grief, Family Dynamics, Dreams and Aspirations

-Conflict and Stakes: Sara's struggle to achieve her dream of being famous, Harry's battle with drug addiction, and the relationships between the characters as they try to navigate their lives in a dangerous and unforgiving world.
+Conflict & Stakes: Sara's struggle to achieve her dream of being famous, Harry's battle with drug addiction, and the relationships between the characters as they try to navigate their lives in a dangerous and unforgiving world.

-Overall Mood: Dark and Gritty
+Mood: Dark and Gritty

 Standout Features: